 Carrier companies and their insurance providers are keenly aware of just how high the stakes can be in a truck accident claim.
 They are prepared to defend against them aggressively.

 As a rule of thumb, the more serious the injuries, the more complex the claim.
 From complicated medical evidence to high-pressure insurance tactics, the process can be more challenging than it ought to be.
 After all, you and your family have enough on your table as it is.
-An experienced New York truck accident lawyer can help to protect your interests and level the playing field.
+An experienced White Plains semi truck accident lawyer can help to protect your interests and level the playing field.

 New York personal injury law applies to virtually all auto accidents in our state, including truck accidents.
 But in truck accident claims, there are special state and federal laws that might also apply.